medic/cht-docs/content/en/core/releases/_index.md

 Once a version is no longer supported it will not receive any further patch releases and upgrading to a supported version will be required to resolve any issues you have.

+It is recommended that all projects update regularly multiple times a year to get the benefits of bug fixes, security patches, and performance improvements.
+Being on a supported version also makes it easy to start using features coming in future releases.
+Most upgrades are quick, reliable, and easily adopted by users.
+Whenever an upgrade does require additional effort this will be outlined in the release notes.

 | Version | Status | Release date | End of life |
 |----|----|----|----|
 | 3.14.x | Current | 11-Feb-2022 | TBA |